Confused about zeroscape vs xeriscape? Here’s what they actually mean

 Which is better for saving water in Colorado?

-To effectively save water in Colorado, xeriscaping is superior because it combines water conservation with ecosystem benefits.
+To effectively save water, xeriscaping is superior because it combines water conservation with ecosystem benefits.
 Professional xeriscape design can reduce water usage by 50-75% while maintaining property value.

 Can I xeriscape part of my lawn and keep grass in other areas?